thanhtut-dev/my-addons/README.md

 ### 1. sale_discount_approval
 - Adds approval workflow for discounts in Sales Order.
-- Supervisor or Manager approval required based on threshold.
+- Team leader approval required based on whether total discount is exceed discount limit defined in sales team or not.